-Some say that if you haven’t been to Tianfu Square, you didn’t even visit Chengdu.
-This huge square, surrounded by tall skyscrapers is situated in the heart of the city.
+One of the places to visit in Chengdu is Tianfu Square.
+Some say that if you haven’t been to this square, you didn’t even visit Chengdu.
+This huge place, surrounded by tall skyscrapers is situated in the heart of the city.

 Tianfu Square is the largest square in southwest China and, seen from above it has the shape of a giant yin yang.
 In the Chinese culture, the yin and yang are the representation of how two opposite forces can actually be complementary.

 In the center of Tianfu Square you will find the symbol of Chengdu (the original golden plate can be found at Jinsha Site Musem) which is a plate with Golden Sun Bird pattern.

 Here you can also find the Sichuan Science and Technology Museum where you can find some of China’s achievements in science and technology.
 Right in front of the museum stands a marble sculpture of Mao Zedong, waving his hand to visitors.